Copyright for Teaching

 Users have to abide by terms and conditions of use for commercial websites.
 For Government and Official Publications unrestricted copying of certain categories of material is permitted: most material on UK central government websites can be used for educational purposes without permission .
 Users can agree to this through an Open Government Licence.
 The National Archives Copyright and re-use statements may also be useful.

 Copyright in sounds, recordings or broadcasts lasts for 70 years after the broadcast.
 Commercially bought audio CD´s can be used in class, but should not be uploaded to an online environment.
 If using sound recordings from a website please check licence terms and conditions first.

-You may be able to source some Copyright free sound and music from one of these sites:
+You may be able to source some Copyright free sound and music from Creative Commons search for legal music or one of these sites:

 Off air recordings and ERA+ Licence